swsnu/swpp2020-team1/project-requirements-and-specification.md

 > > **Scenario:**
 > > ```
 > > 1.
 User clicks community board button.
 > > 2.
+User is directed to community page.
+> > 3.
 User clicks create article button to start to create an article.
-> > 3.
+> > 4.
 User writes text for the title and content.
-> > 4.
-User clicks submit article button to submit an article.
+> > 5.
+User clicks submit article button.
 > > ```
 > >
 > > **Exceptions:**